Overcoming Five Key Challenges in the Way of Effective Security Operations

 - Changing business landscape

-Monitoring security across the enterprise has become harder and more complex because of the changing business landscape and the subsequent growing attack surface.
+Monitoring security across the enterprise even for the SOC has become harder and more complex because of the changing business landscape and the subsequent growing attack surface.
 Cloud migration, internet-connected devices, remote working, and enterprise mobility initiatives have blurred the corporate perimeter and dispersed data beyond the confinement of traditional enterprise walls leading to a lack of visibility and control.

 Part of the reason threat detection is difficult in this changing environment is that many organizations are still using traditional, on-premises monitoring and detection tools.
 They’re inadequate because they’re not equipped to detect and respond to today’s threats.
 And any investments in new tools that purport to cover gaps with new technologies and paradigms do not integrate well with established security deployments.